MSc Marketing

 By the end of the class, you should be equipped to challenge marketing roles, particularly around product–service development, business models, positioning and communication, to engage in greater levels of sustainability.

-As you progress throughout your studies, you will have the opportunity to select four elective classes.
-The list varies from year to year to align with contemporary issues and class sizes, but it is anticipated that the following, or similar, will be offered.
+The list of electives varies from year to year to reflect contemporary issues and class sizes, but it is anticipated that the following, or similar, will be offered.

 Integrated Marketing Communications